 Ewe bleats after lamb

 Well sing you cuckoo don’t cease you ever now

 Foot: Sing cuckoo now Sing cuckoo

 The page not only gives words and music, but instructions.
 Written in Latin in black ink, boxed in, at the end of the melody, is:

-This rota [round or canon] can be sung by four people together; however, it should not be sung by fewer than three, or at least two, not counting those who sing the pes [ground bass].
+This rota [round or canon] can be sung by four people together; however, it should not be sung by fewer than three, or at least two, not counting those who sing the pes [foot].
 And it is sung in this way: while the others remain silent, one person starts, together with those who are carrying the pes; and when he comes to the first note after the cross, the next one begins, and so on with the others.
 And the individual singers should stop at the rests where they are written and not elsewhere, for the space of one long note.